stela2502/split2samples/README.md

 You see - this is the one I compiled on Windows 11.

+# Speed comparisons to local BD software installation

+The BD rhapsody software is available for Mac and Linux, not for Windows.
+Whereas this rust program here also compiles and runs on Windows.

 # Additional Programs

 There are several other programs in this package: